bseddon/letsencrypt-hmailserver/README.md

 Because Let's Encrypt certificates last only up to 90 days steps 1, 2 and 5 need to be repeated everytime the certificate needs to be replaced so it's best if its automated.
 Steps 3 and 4 only apply the first time a certificate is applied.

+## Installing

+Certify the Web creates this folder:

+C:\ProgramData\Certify\certes\assets\

+which has one existing folder called 'pfx' into which it saves .pfx files containing the generated certificate and private key.
+Save the folders and files in this repository to corresponding folders and files under the existing 'assets' folder.
+In practice you can save the files anywhere but these instructions and the scripts assume this location.
+If you choose to use an alternative location you will also need to change the path used in the PowerShell [after-generate.ps1](ps/after-generate.ps1) and PHP [extract-certificate.php](php/extract-certificate.php) scripts.